VasiliuIonela/Project-OrangeHRM/README.md

 *  Verify if you can access job category details by clicking on the job category name.
 *  Verify the delete functionality by clicking on the check box next to job category name.
 *  Verify if you can add work shifts when fields are completed.
-*  Verify that a work shift can be added when fields are left blank.
+*  Verify that a work shift cannot be added when fields are left blank.
 * Verify that a work shift details can be accessed when clicking on its name.
 *  Verify the delete functionality by clicking on the check box next to work shifts name.
 ## 1.4 Test Design